MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-install-gen2-app.md

 Follow the steps below according to the type of installation you need.

 >[!NOTE]
->If you're installing the app in a government cloud environment, use one of these links:
+>If you're installing the app in a government cloud environment, use one of the links below.
+You can also use these links to upgrade the app.
+When upgrading, you don't need to delete the old app.
 >
 >* [Microsoft 365 Government Community Cloud (GCC)](https://aka.ms/USGovCapacityUsageReport)
 >